 Consider creating gifts and even decorations for this year’s celebrations.
 A home-made personal gift is always well received and very satisfying for your soul. (“Hm could make a business out of this!”)

 You may not be able to make gifts for everyone but there are always small businesses and online handmade shops to choose from.
-Etsy is the big one but there are other platforms such as Home of the Mall in the UK which in itself is run by a small staff from home.
+Etsy is the big one but there are other platforms.
 You could help support a small business in your local area perhaps.

 Whichever path you choose though, home made or hand made gifts are more personal and help to keep the money in your community rather than in the big corporation’s pockets!